GenerGener/ONT_homopolymer_screen/README.md

 This tutorial demonstrates how to use the ONT problematic regions detection script "ont-problems.py" to identify potentially problematic sequences for Oxford Nanopore Technologies (ONT) sequencing, including homopolymers, repeats, and user-defined k-mers.

+Note as this tool may be under continued development, exact naming and usage might change.
+Usage should be based on user preference/local running environment.

 ## Installation

 ```bash